nikerla/vc-content/pages/glossary/ecommerce-platforms.md

             <img alt="Best E-commerce Platforms - Woocommerce" src="assets/images/woocommerce.jpg" />
         </div>
         <div class="col __col-70 text" style="margin-top: 0; padding-left: 20px;">
-            Woocommerce is a WordPress plugin, so you can expect to use all the advantages of WordPress while using this platform for building a website.
+            <a href="https://woocommerce.com/" rel="nofollow">WooCommerce</a> is a WordPress plugin, so you can expect to use all the advantages of WordPress while using this platform for building a website.
 If you want to make your site classy and easy to navigate, Woocommerce is probably the best e-commerce platform for you.
         </div>
     </div>
     <div class="text">